technofocus-pte/ppteamsintpvt/Labs/Lab 3/Lab 3 - Create a canvas app from a list in Microsoft Teams.docx.md

 ### **Task 3: Customize your app by adding and configuring controls**

-    Let's add a new screen and a button control.
-However, you can add any type of control.

 1. To add new screen to the app, select **+New screen** from the Tree view.